joshuatso/react-state-history-tree/README.md

 ## Example

-Below is an example of using the useStateHistoryTree hook on a non-text state and applying the defaultKeyDownHandler to a container div (note `tabindex = "0"`) to control the background color.
+Below is an example of using the useStateHistoryTree hook on a non-text state and applying the defaultKeyDownHandler to a container div (note `tabindex="0"`) to control the background color.
 Also note that passing a function to `setColor` is also supported, just as in React's useState hook.
 Use of a ForkedRedoTextField component is also demonstrated.

 ```js
 import React, { useState } from "react";